Put on a Show

 The Greater Manchester Fringe is an arts festival that USUALLY takes place across The Greater Manchester borough 1st - 31st July each year.

 We are here to support groups in getting their performances up and running and we can offer advice on all aspects of this.
-We produce a fringe brochure and sell advance tickets for all our shows through this website.
+We produce a digital fringe brochure and sell advance tickets for all our shows through this website.

 (This year our brochure will be ONLINE ONLY this is because of the Corona virus.
 It will not be safe to have leaflets/brochures and posters around venues and people will not want to pick them up because someone may have touched them already, so this year all our marketing will be online)